 Report an Issue

-If you have experienced or witnessed mistreatment, we encourage you to report it using one of the three methods listed below.
+If you experience or witness mistreatment, we encourage you to report it through one of the options.

 - Contact the Office of Medical Student Wellness directly by email